VitjanZ/PoCo_V2/README.md

 ## Install

-Install python dependencies and CUDA+cuDNN.
+To use the code install python dependencies and CUDA+cuDNN.
+A prebuilt Windows application is also available.

 ### Dependencies
 Using pip install: